+(G) The Alt Han Co Party have agreed to accede to this Agreement in order to allow them to act as Crowded Meter Room Coordinator and undertake Crowded Meter Room Works.

-(G) DCUSA Ltd is a company established under this Agreement to facilitate the operation of this Agreement.
+(H) DCUSA Ltd is a company established under this Agreement to facilitate the operation of this Agreement.

-(H) The Parties and DCUSA Ltd have agreed to give effect to, and to be bound by, this Agreement in accordance with an Accession Agreement.
+(I) The Parties and DCUSA Ltd have agreed to give effect to, and to be bound by, this Agreement in accordance with an Accession Agreement.

 …